Back to The Church in Exile

 • nations turn toward God.

-The , who for years saw only decline and betrayal, will witness conversions that surpass all human expectation.
-The withheld during the time of will be poured out in abundance.
+The , which has watched decline, betrayal, and for years, will witness conversions beyond human calculation. long withheld during the occupation of the antichurch will be poured out in abundance.

-Pentecost is the moment when St. Peter, silent since the Resurrection and repentant for his fall, stands forth as the visible Head of .
+Pentecost is the moment when St. Peter, silent since the Resurrection and repentant for his fall, stands forth as visible head of .

 This signifies that in the future restoration: